Read The Christianity Myth here, free of charge, & discover why Christians have got it all wrong about Jesus.

 © 2014 K. A. G. Thackerey.
 All rights reserved

-This very short book addresses two fundamental questions.
+This very short book is not a book about Jesus’ life & ministry.
+It’s a book about the alleged origins of early Christianity & the alleged resurrection of Jesus after his death.
+The book addresses two fundamental questions.
 First, are Christian claims that Jesus was resurrected in Jerusalem 2000 years ago well founded?
 Second, if not, how come 2000 years later, we have a major world religion based entirely on a false premise?
 Christians may well find themselves challenged by my attempts to answer these questions.

 Throughout the book, I use the term historical-Jesus whenever referring specifically to a purely historical, mortal character called Jesus, and I use the term Gospel-Jesus whenever referring specifically to the Jesus found in the New Testament Gospels.
 This Gospel-Jesus is the Jesus Christians claim was resurrected on the third day after his crucifixion.
 I deliberately use these more specific terms to minimise confusion.

 At the start of 2012, I was a life-long indifferent agnostic, who attended a Christian church on a regular basis, because my spouse was a life-long Methodist.
 I attended regularly for over 30 years, hoping that one day I would see the light.
 When I started attending church I was an ill-informed agnostic, and thirty years later I was a better informed agnostic.
 However, I did meet a lot of very nice people, many of whom became friends.